 The eateries didn't disappoint either.
 Staying local to our hosts, we dined just off Sukhumvit Road one night in a great place called Zak's, serving a perfect mix of international cuisine for that 'just off the plane' feeling.
 The next night we discovered Tummy Yummy - a tiny place serving fabulous Thai food in a gorgeous garden setting - very highly recommended.
 Too soon it was time to say farewell, but to the excitement of a three year-old, the beach was next.

 Khao Lak is a resort area I've been keen to visit on holiday for a while - I'd heard great things, so had high expectations of long sweeping sandy beaches, excellent accommodation, and most of all a slow paced, peaceful resort.
 I wasn't disappointed.
-Whilst there's no real resort area, there is a small town centre that would suit your basic shopping and dining needs with a few local restaurants and shops - but overall there is very little to see or do away from the beach.
+Whilst there's no real resort area, there is a small town centre that would suit your basic needs with a few local restaurants and shops - but overall there is very little to see or do away from the beach.
 Despite this, it's perfectly located for trips into the National Park, and the resort area itself stretches along a beautiful 30km stretch of beach in the north of Phuket.

 Right next to the hotel's boundary there is a choice of three local restaurants right on the beach, and a vast choice of massage services.
 I chose to walk a little further along the beach to Ranry's where I enjoyed the most amazing one hour Thai massage for 300 baht (about £7.50), which can't be sniffed at.
 Their priciest treatment was a whole 500 baht - compare that to the hotel spa and you'd barely get a fruit tea for that price, though if you want air-conditioning and spa music over fresh air and crashing waves be my guest.

 After a couple of days here, we headed off to the jungle for the piece de resistance - Elephant Hills in Khao Sok National Park.
-It was everything I'd hoped or and more, though the weather did let us down on our second day.
+It was everything I'd hoped for and more, though the weather did let us down on our second day.
 Getting to Elephant Hills requires an early start as activities start between 10.30 - 11am, and whilst you could choose to arrive later and miss a day that would be a real shame.
 Khao Lak is one of the nearest beach resorts, taking a maximum of two hours by road, so I wouldn't recommend going straight from the airport if you want to arrive fresh and be ready to participate fully.

 In terms of activities, the team at Elephant Hills had everything arranged perfectly.
 In typical Thai style your day is well planned and the itinerary is followed to the letter regardless of weather or any other such issue (more on that later).
 All guests are on a mix of one, two or three night tours, the shortest including a canoe safari and jungle trek, the longest adding a trip through the mangroves and ours (two nights) including a day exploring the Cheow Larn lake.
 For us, day one gave us the biggest highlight - the much-anticipated elephant experience – and it didn’t disappoint.
 The elephant sanctuary is not located right by the lodge, but is a short five minute drive away – and here the Elephants roam with their mahouts close by.
 All of the elephants became domesticated through the logging trade and once this industry was banned the elephants were rescued by Elephant Hills to be looked after in a sustainable way.
 Since the logging industry had destroyed the vast majority of forest, the survival of these fabulous mammals was at risk, thus introducing the elephants to tourism enables them to be well cared for, and of course allows people like us to interact with and learn so much more about them.
 This means that we were lucky enough to be able to watch these magnificent creatures going through their day’s work of feeding, bathing and playing, which was an incredible experience.
 I feel at this stage I should highlight that at no time are these animals restrained with chains, and people aren't allowed to ride them.
-Those that do offer either of these should be avoided at all costs.
+Those that do either of these should be avoided at all costs.

 I am not sure if it is possible to explain the excitement of a three year old in encountering an elephant in this way.
 Having not yet visited a full zoo I cannot think of a better way for her to have learned about these creatures.
 The first meeting was one of some trepidation, but being a reasonably cute young girl it wasn't long before the mahout took her in his arms and introduced her to her new friends up close, tickling its ears and stroking its head.
 With one quick flap of the ears Abi switched from nervous giggles to full on wonder as this awesome beast playfully reached out for a tickle with his trunk.

 After the first magical encounter we progressed to their bathing zone and were joined by several elephants ready for their morning mud bath.
 Watching them wallow around and spray each other with mud was just fabulous.
 After the mud bath came the shower, and this was a real highlight.
 I was certainly nervous being invited to wash and scrub these magnificent beasts, and I was almost pulled in by the elephants trunk eager for the next stage to get going.
 However, knowing no fear at this stage (bar getting wet which no young girl really likes when fully clothed), Abi moved in and was soon washing and scrubbing the elephants with glee.
-Using a coconut husk to give them a good rub down, the elephants really did seem to enjoy this experience, almost directing us with their trunk where to scrub and which itch to scratch.
+Using a coconut husk to give them a good rub down the elephants really did seem to enjoy this experience, almost directing us with their trunk where to scrub and which itch to scratch.
 It wasn’t long before we were both spraying water all over the place – hopefully getting a decent amount on the elephant.
 As I stood there, daughter sitting on one arm, hose jointly held in the other, the elephant again sought us out with her trunk.
 With a little translation from the mahout it seemed the elephant wanted us to fill up her trunk ... quite literally – so into her trunk we poured what felt like gallons of water, which the elephant then joyfully sprayed onto her back and belly before quickly coming back for more.
 It really was such great fun, we could have carried on all day.

 From there it was time for elephant snack time – and my word do they get through some food.
 The average elephant eats about 200kg of food every day, so armed with a rather intimidating cleaver we each prepared a huge bucketful of fruit and fibre – pineapples, bananas, sugar cane and a little vitamin pack with fruit and various bits and bobs wrapped up in grass.
 I think the idea was for each of us to feed their bucket to a different elephant, but of course Abi wanted to share it out.
 So, after the first nervous encounter with a very eager food seeking trunk she was very excitedly running between three or four elephants – one food item at a time.
 It was great fun, though I think we maybe stayed a little longer than we should before heading back to camp.